 - The shell-type construction.

 The center leg is twice the cross-section of either the two outer legs.
 The magnetic flux is divided equally into two returning path (the two outer core legs).

 The rectangular legs are used in small transformers (up to 50KVA).
 In more powerful electric transformers a staggered core section is used to increase the cooling surface.
-There are some special section core arrangement in order to avoid the overheating (look at the picture)
+There are some special section core arrangement in order to avoid the overheating (look at the image below).

-The picture right below shows the outer part of a transformer.
+The picture right below shows the outer part of a common single phase transformer.
 On the picture there are the names of the different visible parts.
-Internally, it is possible to see the core, the primary and secondary windings with their respective terminals.
-All of this is submerged in a dielectric (electrical non-conductive) oil that serves as a heat sink.
+Internally, there is the core, the primary and secondary windings with their respective terminals.
+All of this is submerged in a dielectric (electrical non-conductive) oil that serves as a cooler (heat sink).